10 Very Effective Home Remedies for Milia!

 - Follow the process once or twice a week for visible effects.

-This is considered to be one the best home remedies for milia effectively.
+This is considered to be one of the best home remedies for milia effectively.
 Baking soda and castor oil work well on milia prone areas as baking soda is oil absorbent and castor oil nourishes and keeps the skin moisturized.

 8. Vinegar – Best Home Remedies for Milia